gramps-project/gramps-web-docs/docs/admin.md

 ## Self-host on your own hardware

-The most convenient way to host Gramps Web is via Docker Compose.
+The most convenient way to self-host Gramps Web is via Docker Compose.
 We also provide Docker images for the ARM architecture, so you can run Gramps Web on a Raspberry Pi in your basement.

 See [Deploy with Docker](Deployment.md) for setup instructions.